ArchiveBox/abx-spec-behaviors/README.md

 <br/>

-Drivers set this up before a page is first loaded so that behavior code running in any context can coordinate across all the contexts available to the driver.

-e.g. a behavior hook running inside a page on <code>WindowBehaviorBus</code> can emit an event that triggers a hook it defined on the <code>PuppeteerBehaviorBus</code>.
+Drivers set this up before a page is first loaded so that behavior code running in any context can coordinate across all the contexts available to the driver.  e.g. a behavior hook running inside a page on <code>WindowBehaviorBus</code> can emit an event that triggers a hook it defined on the <code>PuppeteerBehaviorBus</code>.
-This means <code>BehaviorEvent</code>s will "jailbreak" out of a page's typically isolated context and propagate up to a parent puppeteer context, and vice versa.
+This means <code>BehaviorEvent</code>s can "jailbreak" out of a page's context and propagate up to a parent puppeteer context, and vice versa.

 <pre lang="javascript"><code>// set up forwarding from WindowBehaviorBus -> PuppeteerBehaviorBus
 await page.exposeFunction('dispatchEventToPuppeteerBus', (event) => PuppeteerBehaviorBus.emit(event));